dartmouth-dltg/aspace_search_modifications/ReadMe.md

 There is one optional configuration option which allows you to set your own list of fields to exclude from the fullrecord field.
-For example, if you wanted to exclude the default fields provided by the plugin as well as omit the repository details from the fullrecord for an object:
+For example, if you wanted to exclude the default fields provided by the plugin as well as omit the ead_id from the fullrecord for an object:
 ```
 AppConfig[:aspace_search_modification_excludes] = [
+    "ead_id",
     "persistent_id",
     "ref",
-    "repository",
     "uri"
 ]
 ```